williamcanin/recover-grub/README.md

   By default, the "Recover Grub" is compatible only with the Arch Linux and Manjaro distribution.

   IMPORTANT !!!
-The "Recover Grub" is not compatible with installations using LVM.
+The "Recover Grub" is NOT compatible with installations using LVM or file system installed with encryption.

 [ USAGE ]